rekmus/silgy/README.md

 ### DBMYSQL
 Open MySQL connection at the start and close it at clean up.
 Use *dbName*, *dbUser* and *dbPassword*.

+### DBMYSQLRECONNECT
+Open MySQL connection with auto-reconnect option.
+I recommend not to use this option at the beginning, until you're familiar with MySQL settings, for reconnect happens quietly and without you knowing, this may be impacting your app's performance.
+However, if you know what [wait_timeout](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_wait_timeout) is and you know how often you may expect those quiet reconnects, by all means — use it.

 ### USERS
 Use users module.
 It provides an API for handling all registered users logic, including common things like i.e. password reset.
+You need to have DBMYSQL defined as well. (and some tables in the database, specs coming soon)

 ### DOMAINONLY
 Always redirect to APP_DOMAIN.